April 30, 2024

 In the matter of textiles, one major difference between archaic Greek and Arabic tradition is the silence about domestic weaving that prevails in early Arabic poetry (as discussed in my previous installment).
 Meanwhile, the aristocratic heroines of Greek myth are consummate weavers, and this is too well known to call for examples.

 For contrast, let me mention a couple of reports gleaned by al-Suyuti from Ibn ‘Asakir's History of Damascus, in which noblewomen are found spinning in their homes.
-"You, a governor's wife, are spinning?" she's asked in one version (no. 4345 in al-Tabarani), to which the woman responds: "I heard my father say: The Prophet, God's blessings and peace be upon him, said: 'Lengthen your thread and increase your reward.
+"You, a governor's wife, are spinning?" the woman is asked in one version (no. 4345 in al-Tabarani), to which she responds: "I heard my father say: The Prophet, God's blessings and peace be upon him, said: 'Lengthen your thread and increase your reward.
 It chases Satan away, and causes ruminative thoughts to dissipate' (wa-yudhhibu ḥadīth al-nafs)."
-The hadith is beautiful, the report is charming, and I bring them up in order to underline the corresponding lack of praise for weaving in classical Arabic tradition, where it is consistently derogated as the work of enslaved people.
+The report is charming, the hadith is beautiful, and I bring it up in order to underline the corresponding lack of praise for weaving in classical Arabic tradition, where it is consistently derogated as the work of enslaved people.
 And that is not at all how it was in archaic Greece.

 Consider also this hadith: "Tailoring is excellent work for pious men, and spinning is excellent work for pious women."
 The craft that comes between spinning and tailoring is conspicuously left out.
 Although the hadith is judged noncanonical by most authorities, it is highly characteristic and symptomatic of tradition, where I wager that no aristocratic Arab woman can be found working at a loom.